EyalAr/ConcoctJS/README.md

 ## Plugins

-A 'plugin' object contains the information needed by concoct to run the plugin.
+A 'plugin' object contains the information needed by Concoct to run the plugin.
 It needs to have to following fields (all are optional)

 1. [name](#name)